mandli/surge-examples/sally/README.md

 Topography data was obtained from: https://download.gebco.net/

 For the topography file used in this example, the latitude range was 20 to 37, and the longitude range was from -96 to -70.
-An ASCII Grid file was used.
+An ASCII Grid file was used (15 arc-second interval grid).

 The topography file was placed in a ‘scratch’ directory defined in the beginning of the setrun.py:
 ```